 KS2 SATs Assessment Procedure

-Before we start teaching any lessons to the Year 6 on our KS2 SATs programme, we ask pupils two types of questions on each topic: calculation problems and worded problems.
+Before we start teaching any lessons to the Year 6 pupils on our KS2 SATs programme, we ask them two types of questions on each topic: calculation problems and worded problems.

-These help us see whether a pupil needs to spend time learning a procedure or concept and, if they are able to use it, can they apply it to a problem.
+These help us see whether a pupil needs to spend time learning a procedure or concept and, if they are able to use it, whether they can apply it to a problem.

 From this, we can see how they’re doing in each area on the plan sessions page.